Is Your Family Fit Together?

 Family Fit Lifestyle

 Although this is Family Fit Lifestyle Month, healthy habits should be a lifelong journey.
 I recently asked my sons what life lessons they have they learned from me (risky question but I wanted to know).
 I was proud to hear some of things that they said.
 Both of them said that one of the important lessons was around eating right and exercising often.
 They said that it has helped them to be good athletes and to feel good.
-(So all that harping around eating their lunch and working hard at practise has paid off after all).
+(So all that harping around eating their lunch and working hard at practice has paid off after all).

 Parents are role models and we must follow through on what we say is important.
 My sons laugh at me when I try and flex my muscles in the mirror like they do, but they know that I am trying to take good care of myself.
-They see me involved in fitness activities where I am not naturally good at them.
+They see me involved in fitness activities even when I am not naturally good at them.
 And they see me having fun anyways.

 Beverly’s Hot Tips For Celebrating Family Fit Lifestyle Month:

-- January 20 is Take A Walk Outdoors Day – Outdoor activities such as taking a nature walk together are a great way of keeping the family fit and spending quality time together
+- Outdoor activities such as taking a nature walk together are a great way of keeping the family fit and spending quality time together

 - Reward each other’s participation in fitness activities.
 Be each other’s cheerleader.